Financial Instruments and Derivatives

 |Financial Instruments and Derivatives||Financial Instruments and Derivatives

-The Company uses interest rate swap derivative instruments to reduce earnings volatility and manage cash flow exposure resulting from changes in interest rates.
-These interest rate swaps apply a fixed interest rate on a portion of the Company's expected LIBOR-indexed floating-rate borrowings.
-The Company held the following interest rate swaps as of June 30, 2019 (in thousands):
+We use interest rate swap derivative instruments to reduce earnings volatility and manage cash flow exposure resulting from changes in interest rates.
+These interest rate swaps apply a fixed interest rate on a portion of our expected LIBOR-indexed floating-rate borrowings.
+We held the following interest rate swaps as of September 30, 2020 (in thousands):

-The Company designated these derivative instruments as cash flow hedges.
-The Company assesses the effectiveness of these derivative instruments and records the change in the fair value of a derivative instrument designated as a cash flow hedge as unrealized gains or losses in accumulated other comprehensive income (“AOCI”), net of tax.
+We have designated these derivative instruments as cash flow hedges.
+We assess the effectiveness of these derivative instruments and records the change in the fair value of a derivative instrument designated as a cash flow hedge as unrealized gains or losses in accumulated other comprehensive income (“AOCI”), net of tax.
 Once the hedged item affects earnings, the effective portion of any gain or loss will be reclassified to earnings.
-If the hedged cash flow does not occur, or if it becomes probable that it will not occur, the Company will reclassify the amount of any gain or loss on the related cash flow hedge to interest expense at that time.As of June 30, 2019, the Company estimates that approximately $136.0 thousand of losses associated with the cash flow hedge, net of tax, could be reclassified from AOCI into earnings within the next twelve months.
+If the hedged cash flow does not occur, or if it becomes probable that it will not occur, we will reclassify the amount of any gain or loss on the related cash flow hedge to interest expense at that time.As of September 30, 2020, we estimate that approximately $280.0 thousand of losses associated with the cash flow hedge, net of tax, could be reclassified from AOCI into earnings within the next twelve months.

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.